The Power BI service, gateway connection

 Configuration best practices

-You will need to install Power BI gateway on one or more computers on your network.
+You will need to install the Power BI gateway on one or more computers on your network.
 In an enterprise environment, we recommend setting up a development gateway server and production gateway server.
 This practice allows you to test out the monthly gateway software updates and configure new data sources without risk to your production environment.
 However, these gateways will both connect to your same Power BI service.

 Installation and upgrading